RCR Contributors: Problem-solving policy and process

 - Acts of abuse, discrimination, bullying or harassment

-4. Behaviours during the problem-solving process
+3. Behaviours during the problem solving process

 In return, during the process we expect Contributors to continue to uphold the values and behaviours of the RCR.
 Any unacceptable behaviours during the problem solving process, either towards another Contributor or a staff contact, will be taken seriously and may inform the decision making process.

-5. Anonymity
+4. Anonymity

 We aim to preserve the anonymity of people reporting issues to us through problem solving on a case by case basis.
-If an individual raises a problem with a Contributor and wishes to keep their identity confidential, we do our very best not to disclose it without their consent.
+We do our very best to not disclose the identities of involved individuals without their consent and will be transparent if this isn’t possible, including if the evidence gathered may reveal or make it easy to infer the identity of the person who has provided that evidence.
 We will not tolerate anyone attempting to victimise or otherwise take action against an individual in any way for raising a concern.

-6. Suspension
+5. Suspension

 The decision to suspend a Contributor will involve the Director responsible for the area of activity and consideration will be given to whether there is a genuine need to suspend the Contributor during the process.

-7. Related policies and procedures
+6. Related policies and procedures

 Issues raised under this policy may also require other policies and procedures to be used, such as:

-8. Documenting the process
+7. Documenting the process

-- Policy last updated: May 2024
+Policy last updated: November 2025